Nixer1337/nixware-api-beta/docs/menu/index.md

     local my_checkbox = menu.add_check_box("My Checkbox!", "Misc/Misc")
     ```
 ??? question "What is "context"?"
+    With context you can add a context menu to your element, which will be shown if you right click on it.
     ``` lua linenums="1"
     local my_checkbox = menu.add_check_box("My Checkbox!", "Misc/Misc", false, "Misc/Misc/Test")
     --"Misc/Misc/Test" is the context location